-Messages for Interpretation A Park for and by the people, Wildwood Preserve balances respect for ecologically rich natural areas with historical, cultural and recreational opportunities. - Mostly surrounded by suburban development, Wildwood Preserve is an oasis for native natural communities and rare species that need protection. - From estate to preserve, Wildwood's history is steeped in education, community Involvement, grassroots citizen action and devoted volunteerism. - Wildwood's extreme popularity requires everyone's understanding and cooperation to support, restore, and preserve its sensitive natural and cultural integrity.
+Messages for Interpretation

+A Park for and by the people, Wildwood Preserve balances respect for ecologically rich natural areas with historical, cultural and recreational opportunities.

+- Mostly surrounded by suburban development, Wildwood Preserve is an oasis for native natural communities and rare species that need protection. - From estate to preserve, Wildwood's history is steeped in education, community Involvement, grassroots citizen action and devoted volunteerism. - Wildwood's extreme popularity requires everyone's understanding and cooperation to support, restore, and preserve its sensitive natural and cultural integrity.

 What's in the Name?

 Following a public naming contest for this new park in May of 1975, a committee selected Wildwood Preserve - a choice made by Eleanor Maddy and Jennifer Winslow - from over 360 suggestions.

-Natural and Human History Ottawa River floodplain, upland woods, ravines and prairies are all significant natural features of the popular Wildwood Preserve.
+Natural and Human History

+Ottawa River floodplain, upland woods, ravines and prairies are all significant natural features of the popular Wildwood Preserve.

 Sand and a variable water table help define Wildwood's prairie/savanna communities that support high biodiversity as part of the globally rare Oak Openings Region.

 The sand along the Purple, Orange and Yellow trails was deposited about 12-13,000 years ago as a result of glaciation.

 The large, forested section of Wildwood is one of the most significant contiguous woodlands in Lucas County and critical habitat for interior dwelling species such as wood thrush, wild turkey and red-backed salamanders.

 The Ottawa River begins at the confluence of the Ten Mile and North Ten Mile creeks in Sylvania.
 The Ottawa River Watershed is about 220 square miles.

-Wildwood Preserve became a Metropark as the result of a 1974 citizens campaign and levy to save property formerly owned by Robert A. Stranahan from development.
-The Manor House, Metz Stables, Metroparks Hall, and the Ellen Biddle Shipman Garden are all remaining features from the property formerly called Stranleigh.
-The Manor House and restored gardens are free and open to the public for tours.
-The oldest building on Wildwood Preserve's property is the 1880 Farm House originally built and owned by Josiah Albon.
+Wildwood Preserve began a Metropark as the result of a 1974 citizens campaign and levy to save property formerly owned by Robert A. Stranahan from development.

+Wildwood features the former late 1930s estate with its stately Manor House and historically significant Ellen Biddle Shipman Gardens open for public visitation.

+The oldest building on Wildwood Preserve's property is the 1880 Farm House originally built and owned by George Albon.